grimme-lab/xtb_docs/source/crestcmd.rst

 -temp REAL
-     set temperature for the calculation of Boltzmann weights.
+     Set temperature for the calculation of Boltzmann weights.
 The ``[DEFAULT]`` is 298.15 K.

 -nmr, -eqv
-      activate determination and printout of NMR-equivalencies.
+      Activate determination and printout of NMR-equivalencies.
 Writes the files ``anmr_rotamer`` and ``anmr_nucinfo``, which are required by the ``ENSO`` python script.

 -metac
-      automatic methyl group rotamer equivalence correction.
+      Automatic methyl group rotamer equivalence correction.

 -esort
-      sort only based on energy (i.e., no RMSD and rotational constant comparison)
+     Sort only based on energy (i.e., no RMSD and rotational constant comparison)

 -nowr
-      don´t write new ensemble files (crest_rotamers_`*`.xyz, crest_conformers.xyz)
+     Don´t write new ensemble files (crest_rotamers_`*`.xyz, crest_conformers.xyz)

 -rot
-      use only rotational constant for checks (and no RMSD)
+     Use only rotational constant for checks (and no RMSD)

+-subrmsd
+     Compare only those parts of the structure that were also included in the metadynamics bias potential.
+     Can be important for constrained conformational searches.

 Options for other modes
 -----------------------
 -compare <FILE1> <FILE2>
-     compare two ensembles *<FILE1>* and *<FILE2>*.
+     Compare two ensembles *<FILE1>* and *<FILE2>*.
 Both ensembles must have the same order of atoms of the molecule and should contain rotamers.

 -maxcomp INT